iZ86/DIT1323CW1/README.md

 # README
 This is our project for DIT1323 Java Programming in February 2024 in Sunway College, first time using swing and MVC design pattern.
+This is a car loan calculator app.